Find out more about who we are and what we do

 Department for Education, Gov UK

-We've written a series of step-by-step guides aimed at supporting parents to help their children.
+We've written a series of step-by-step guides aimed at supporting parents and carers to help their children.
 Our online guides provide parents with simple, interactive and easy to follow advice, hyperlinks to reliable sources and the most up-to-date information on topics such as apprenticeships, university, effective revision and what to do on results day.

 They are designed to inform, involve and guide parental support leading to greater success for their children.